rosenpin/i3-agenda/README.md

   --hide-event-after HIDE_EVENT_AFTER
                         minutes to show events after they start before showing the next event.
-                        If not specified, the current event will be shown until it ends --date-format DATE_FORMAT
+                        If not specified, the current event will be shown until it ends --show-event-before SHOW_EVENT_BEFORE
+                        minutes to show events before they start.
+If not specified, the next event will be shown regardless of when it starts
+  --date-format DATE_FORMAT
                         the date format like %d/%m/%y.
 Default is %d/%m --limchar LIMCHAR, -l LIMCHAR